IBM-Cloud/terraform-provider-ibm/website/docs/r/is_share.html.markdown

 # ibm\_is_share

 Provides a resource for Share.
 This allows Share to be created, updated and deleted.
+For more information, about share replication, see [Share replication](https://cloud.ibm.com/docs/vpc?topic=vpc-file-storage-replication).

 ~> **NOTE**
   New shares should be created with profile `dp2`.
 Old Tiered profiles will be deprecated soon.